Catherine, what's your job?

 What do you do?

-Like many people, I have one of those jobs that is not easily explained when asked the question "what do you do?"
+Like many people, I have one of those jobs that is not easily explained when asked this question.
 Sometimes I say I'm a teacher, sometimes I say I have my own business, and sometimes I try to explain it properly, and then, I watch the expression on my listener's face quickly change to 'I wish I'd never asked'.

-Because my job is quite unique and doesn't fit into any conventional categories, it's quite difficult to articulate an answer into a one-sentence description, and whatever I say tends to lead people in the wrong direction.
+Because my job is quite unique and doesn't fit into any conventional categories, it’s tricky to sum up in just one sentence, and whatever I say usually sends people off in the wrong direction

 You work with kids, then?

-Not usually.
-Most of my clients are businesses or professional individuals looking to enhance their career opportunities.
-However, I do teach a few kids and young adults (particularly in exam preparation courses).
+No. Most of my clients are adult professionals looking to improve their English for work or personal goals.
+However, I do also teach young adults (particularly in exam preparation courses).

 I'm a teacher of English as a Foreign Language.